aarticontractor/pwa-text-editor/README.md

 - Java script basics (variables,functions, arrays, for-loops, if-else etc)
 - Basics of NodeJs server and related functions
 - How to write API routes with MongoDb as the database instead of using MySQL queries
-- Using the express and mongoose packages from NPM
+- Using the IndexDB API package from NPM
-- Creating collections using MongoDB and their associations to create relationships between collections using mongoose.
+- How to create a manifest file, a service worker file and
+- How to store cache for different file types in the web browser using webpack bundles.

 <br>